NateJacobs/Brickset-API/readme.txt

 3. Sets in space theme

 == Changelog ==

+= Version 1.4.0 =
+*	New owned minifig widget - display how many minifigs you own
+*	Introduce filters to enable overwriting the default cache time of 24 hours for Brickset data
+*	Add third parameter to shortcode functions

 = Version 1.3 =
 *	Add a new widget to display set details